tosborne1215/PrometheanHW/README.md

 I would consider an IO bound solution a win.
 I am looking at many files and an IO bound solution is a hardware limitation.
 There is only so much I can do to solve this.
 A CPU bound solution may be the fault of my software and so I am going to aim for an IO bounded solution.
 My dev environment has a SSD so it may be difficult to hit the IO Bound goal.

+I'm not sure that I made this goal.
+I was happy with the performance of some of my tests.

 ### Multi Threading vs Multi Process

 Multi threading in python is made very difficult due to the GIL especially in version 2.7.
 I will be using subprocesses to evaluate different files.
+It does have more overhead but I am creating the processes once and using them in the task until it has found all matches.

 ## Tests

-Developing all of these tests will be a pain so my goal will be to create a 'master' TestCase that can be inheritted and it will include setUp and tearDown functions that will build very large tests and each inherrited class can point to a specific root position.
+I am using Faker to generate large bodies of text with a predefined seed.
 This reduces the amount of time I will spend creating tests.
 The other issue I will encounter in my tests is finding suitable regular expressions.
-I think I am going to use a lorem ipsum generator to create large amounts of data to work with.
-I may also look for some sort of existing data that I can use.
 I can include a list of keywords that I want to count and randomly place them in the text.

-I'm using Faker to generate large amounts of data.
-The reason I decided to use this is due to the fact that I can generate random sentences with the ability to add my own words.
-It also allows me to specify a seed allowing me to generate the data the same way every time and control the occurences I am searching for.

-- Simple Test
-- High Recursion Depth
-- Too High Recursion Depth
-- Long Line Test
-- Huge File Test
-- Huge File Single Line Test
-- Long Short Line Test
-- Many Subdirs test
-- Many Subdirs with large files
-- Invalid Input
-- Out of memory exceptions
+The script to generate my directory structure and random files in generate_data.py.
+It is called in app_test.py in the __main__ check.
+It does delete the data folder in which it is located.

 ## Misc Notes

+Am I worried about the lack of complexity in my regular expression?

+No. There will definitely be cases I havent covered due to regex being very complex.

+Am I worred about the lack of diversity in my generated text?

+No. Since I relying on the built in regular expression functions I can expect them to 'just work.'

+Unicode handling?

+...This is why I use python3, but yes it can be a concern.
+Maybe I will add a test case for it and build in some unicode handling.
+I didnt add a test for it after all.
+It will likely come up.